🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-Load measurement data
+Load the measurement data

 Parameters